-First things first, the FAFSA becomes available in October of each year and you have a long time to submit your Free Application for Federal Student Aid.
-In fact, if you want to be considered for financial aid during the 2021 to 2022 academic year, the FAFSA for the year opened October 1, 2021 and will remain open until June 30, 2022 (CT).
+First, the FAFSA becomes available in October each year, and you have a long time to submit your Free Application for Federal Student Aid.
+In fact, if you want to be considered for financial aid during the 2022 to 2023 academic year, the FAFSA for the year opened on October 1, 2021 and will remain open until June 30, 2023 (CT).

 - Seven to 10 days if you submitted your forms online but didn't provide an email address

-After your FAFSA has processed, you will receive a Student Aid Report detailing your Expected Family Contribution.
+After your FAFSA has been processed, you will receive a Student Aid Report (SAR) detailing your Expected Family Contribution (EFC).
 The schools you indicated you're considering attending will also receive an Institutional Student Information Record.
-They will use it to prepare your financial aid package.
+The school's financial aid office will use it to prepare your financial aid package.

 How long does it take to receive a financial aid award letter?

-If you are admitted to a school that you applied to, the school will review your FAFSA information and prepare a financial aid package.
-This will detail the loans, grants, scholarships, work study funds, and other sources of aid you are able to receive.
+If you are admitted to a school you applied to, the school will review your FAFSA information and prepare a financial aid package.
+This will detail the loans, grants, scholarships, work-study funds, and other sources of aid you can receive.